DoctorKhan/The-Human-Experiment-Book/output/final/The_Human_Experiment_Complete_Book_with_cites.md

 story that mainstream science already tells: a story full of missing pieces.

-- **The 8-Million-Year Ape Disappearance:** Between 16 and 7 million
-  years ago, our ape ancestors essentially vanish from the African fossil record.
-This is a crucial, 8-million-year blackout right at the point where our lineage began to diverge.
-- **The “Big Bang” of Genus Homo:** Around 3 million years ago, the genus Homo—our direct ancestors—appears almost out of nowhere in the fossil record, with larger brains, smaller teeth, and the sudden emergence of stone tool use.
-The geological layers that should contain this transition have simply eroded away.
 - **The “Muddle in the Middle”:** Between 800,000 and 130,000 years ago, human evolution becomes what scientists politely call a tangled mess.
   Multiple human species coexisted, interbred, and left behind confusing